mstniy/safepm/Readme.md

 cd ..
 ./test.sh
 ```

-### Utilities

-Currently, there is only one utility program: `pool_overhead`.
-It gets built together with the tests.
-Set the environment variable `POOL_SIZE` and run it to get an estimate of the user-available area (excluding e.g. the PMDK metadata and the SafePM persistent shadow memory).

-### Benchmarks

-For various performance benchmark drivers and scripts, see the folder `benchmarks`.

-### Plot utilities
+### Plot utils

-Scripts used for creating the plots in the paper.
+Scripts used for parsing and analysing the benchmark results, and creating the plots in the paper.

-### ``vscode_init.sh`
+### vscode_init.sh
 Builds the repo with `bear` to enable the vscode extension `clangd` to do auto-completion, jumps etc. My experience with Intellisense has been very poor.